potassco/asprilo/docs/index.md

 # What is *asprilo*?

-**asprilo** is an benchmarking framework to study typical scenarios in intra-logistics and warehouse automation with multiple mobile robots.
+**asprilo** is a benchmarking framework to study typical scenarios in intra-logistics and warehouse automation with multiple mobile robots.
 It offers a concise specification of this problem domain accompanied by a set of tools to generate benchmark instances, verify plans, as well as visualize both instances and plans.
 Due to the diverse and complex nature of this domain, asprilo offers an